irmen/prog8/docs/source/libraries.rst

 ``memsetw(address, numwords, wordvalue)``
     Efficiently set a part of memory to the given (u)word value.
     But the most efficient will always be to write a specialized fill routine in assembly yourself!

+``rsave()``
+    Saves the CPU registers and the status flags.
+    You can now more or less 'safely' use the registers directly, until you restore them again so the generated code can carry on normally.
+    Note: it's not needed to rsave() before an asm subroutine that clobbers the X register (which is used as the internal evaluation stack pointer).
+    The compiler will take care of this situation automatically.
+    Note: the 16 bit 'virtual' registers of the Commander X16 are *not* saved.

+``rrestore()``
+    Restores the CPU registers and the status flags from previously saved values.
+    Note: the 16 bit 'virtual' registers of the Commander X16 are *not* restored.

+``read_flags() -> ubyte``
+    Returns the current value of the CPU status register.

+``set_carry()``
+    Sets the CPU status register Carry flag.

+``clear_carry()``
+    Clears the CPU status register Carry flag.

+``set_irqd()``
+    Sets the CPU status register Interrupt Disable flag.

+``clear_irqd()``
+    Clears the CPU status register Interrupt Disable flag.

+``progend()``
+    Returns the last address of the program in memory + 1.
+    Can be used to load dynamic data after the program, instead of hardcoding something.

 conv